Founder, meditator, dad. Trying to close the gap between who I am and who I want to be.

-I was born in India, moved to New York as a kid, went back to Mumbai for middle and high school, then came to the U.S. for Penn.
+I grew up between New York and Mumbai — spent about ten years in India across childhood and high school, then came back to the U.S. for Penn.
 I've been in New York since, which at this point is most of my adult life.

 I started two companies.
 The first one I left after realizing it wasn't the right path — that exit coincided with my first Vipassana retreat, which rearranged some things.
 The second, Kindred, does AI-powered performance management.
 I'm also a Senior VP at Pioneer Fund, where I invest in early-stage companies.